jdd-dwell/wincanton_lambda/README.txt

-The only file that should chnage in this structure si the wincanton-import.py, the rest are accessed from within this file
+The only file that should change in this structure is the wincanton-import.py, the rest are accessed from within this file